 You May Qualify for Legal Assistance

 Many different programs can help disabled people make ends meet, but knowing where to start can feel overwhelming.
 Luckily, you don’t have to go through this alone.
 A Social Security lawyer or disability advocate can help guide you through the claims process or appeal a denial, if needed.
 Our advocates work on contingency, so you’ll pay nothing for application help or legal advice.
 Best of all, you can get confidential answers that apply to your specific situation in person, free of charge.
-To find someone near you who can help you right away and get answers to your disability questions, click the button below now.
+In fact, having an attorney file your paperwork nearly triples your chances for benefit approval.

 Ready to see if you may qualify?
 Click the button below to start your free disability benefits evaluation now.